prashant-ramcharan/courgette-jvm/README.md

    * _Use CourgetteRunLevel.SCENARIO which resolves this issue and retains all results in the cucumber report._

+* The following error is returned: "java.io.IOException: Cannot run program "java": CreateProcess error=206, The filename or extension is too long" [Windows OS Only]
+    * _This is a known Windows Create Process issue and is related to the classpath exceeding the maximum length of 32K characters.
+To workaround this, please upgrade to Java 9 / 10 as Courgette uses the Java Platform Module System instead of the URL classloader._

 ## Submitting Issues
 For any issues or requests, please submit [here](https://github.com/prashant-ramcharan/courgette-jvm/issues/new)